 Dani Rodrik: The Globalization Paradox

-We are honoured to welcome one of the most prominent voices in the current globalisation debate, Political Economist at Harvard University, Dani Rodrik.
+We are honoured to welcome one of the most prominent voices in the current globalisation debate, Political Economist at Harvard University and author of the bestseller ‘The Globalization Paradox’, Dani Rodrik.

-In this interview, we will discuss the myths that lay behind the case for free trade, but also the opportunities for wealth creation that it gives.
-Should we embark on a path to deeper globalisation, or should we praise national sovereignty like in the Bretton Woods era?
+In this interview, we will discuss the myths that lay behind the case for economic global integration, but also the opportunities of wealth creation that it enables.
+Will trade be the driver of economic growth in the 21st century, and is compensating its losers enough to keep everyone on board in the pursuit of more globalisation?
+Should we embark on a path to deepen globalisation, or should we praise sovereign states flourishing side by side like in the Bretton Woods era?